CLIMADA features

 Calibrate impact functions

-for each impact assessment to truly have model truly in line with your data.
+for each impact assessment to ensure the model is truly aligned with your data.

-Seamlessly connect the optained ensembles of tragedy or average ensembles to the
+Seamlessly connect the obtained ensembles of impact estimates or average ensembles

 The